4. User installed software

 Steps below explain the basic conda application install specific to the cluster.

-You do not need to install Miniconda or Anaconda (your software instructions may say you do).
-We provide a few basic Minicaonda/Anaconda versions that can be accessed via modules.
-To find out what modules are available:
+You do not need to install Miniconda, Anaconda or Mamba (your software instructions may say you do so).
+We provide a few basic versions that can be accessed via modules and they can be used to create your local environments.

 [user@login-x:~]$ module avail miniconda